Skip to content

 31 December: Belated and revised return deadline under Section 139.

 31 March: end of FY.
-Last chance to file Section 119(2)(b) condonation for any FY ending in the past 6 years.
-The 6-year clock is rolling, every April, the oldest year drops out. ₹2 lakh of recoverable TDS becomes unclaimable if you miss the rolling deadline.
+Last chance to file for any FY ending in the past 5 Assessment Years.
+The 5-AY clock is rolling, every April, the oldest year drops out. ₹2 lakh of recoverable becomes unclaimable if you miss the rolling deadline.

 FATCA self-certification: your bank's annual prompt

 Separate clock from the IT department's.
-Indian banks holding NRO/NRE accounts have to file FATCA reporting under the India-US Inter-Governmental Agreement and CRS reporting under OECD's framework.
+Indian banks holding / accounts have to file reporting under the India-US Inter-Governmental Agreement and reporting under OECD's framework.

 The self-certification is online for ICICI, HDFC, Axis.
 SBI still requires a paper form in some branches.
 Takes 10 minutes if your TIN, address, country of tax residency, and country of citizenship are all consistent across documents.